The 4Es of Safety

 Engineering

 Roads, bike paths, and sidewalks connect where we work, live, and play.
-Safety-focused engineering of this infrastructure is crucial for promoting overall safety.
-The design of the transportation network needs to promote safe and accessible use of all these facilities.
+Safety-focused engineering of this infrastructure is essential to overall roadway safety.
+The transportation network must be designed to ensure safe and accessible use for all users.

 Emergency Response

-In the event of a crash, quick and efficient emergency response can save lives and prevent secondary crashes.
-The SHSP is developed with emergency responders so that safe access to a crash scene continues to be a priority.
+Rapid and efficient emergency response is critical after a crash—it can save lives and prevent secondary collisions.
+The SHSP is developed with emergency responders to ensure continued priority is placed on safe crash scene access.